Ken Ilsø: Fortuna Düsseldorf

 Following his performance with FC Midtjylland, Ilsø joined 2.
 Bundesliga club Fortuna Düsseldorf on-loan in the 2010 winter transfer window.
 Fortuna Düsseldorf subsequently signed him permanently in the following year's summer transfer window, for a reported fee of €300,000.

+By the end of the 2nd Bundesliga 2011–12 season, Fortuna Düsseldorf was in the 3rd place, and had to face Hertha BSC in the promotion/relegation play-off.
+Across both legs of the play-off, Ilsø assisted twice, once in each leg and therefore helped Fortuna to promote to the Bundesliga as the aggregate score of the play-off ended in a 4–3 win.

 On 15 December 2012, in a Bundesliga match against Hannover 96, Ilsø played an integral role by scoring the decisive goal for Fortuna Düsseldorf to end the tie in a 2–1 victory.
-By the end of the Bundesliga 2012–13 season, Fortuna Düsseldorf was in the 17th place, and had to face Hertha BSC in the relegation play-off.
-Across both legs of the play-off, Ilsø assisted twice, once in each leg, but could not prevent Fortuna Düsseldorf from being relegated back to 2.
-Bundesliga after a single season in the top flight as the aggregate score of the play-off ended in a 3–4 loss.
+By the end of the Bundesliga 2012–13 season, Fortuna Düsseldorf was in the 17th placeand was relegated back to 2.
+Bundesliga after a single season in the top flight.